Entries open in April every year, date to be announced annually. Imvelo tends to fill up within a few days, so please be vigilant!

 Follow our simple 6 step guide to entering a race at Imvelo...

-STEP 1: Complete the on-line entry form (link to form).
+STEP 1: Complete the on-line entry form.
 There will be no line entries at registration.

-STEP 2: An email with entry and payment details will be sent to the address provided.
+STEP 2: An email will be sent to the address provided.
 This will contain Essential Race & Payment Information.
-Download the “Information Pamphlet” provided for banking details and other essential info.

-STEP 3: Make payment into the stipulated bank account, using the on-line reference number on top of your entry page.
+STEP 3: Make payment into the stipulated bank account, using your surname and distance as reference.
 Payment is accepted in three ways:

 Forward proof of payment to email@example.com